ARTSaha!

 ARTSaha! was Omaha's new music festival.
-Held in the late summer, it is an annual showcase of contemporary music and art that stresses interdisciplinary and collaborative projects.
-ARTSaha! is produced by ANALOG arts ensemble, a non-profit global collective of artists.
+Held in the late summer, it was an annual showcase of contemporary music and art that stresses interdisciplinary and collaborative projects.
+ARTSaha! was produced by ANALOG arts ensemble, a non-profit global collective of artists.
+It was founded in 2004 and held annually through 2008.

 History

 ARTSaha! was established as a volunteer festival in 2004 by ANALOG.
 The first year featured a series of chamber music concerts with eclectic programs ranging from the Baroque to rock music.
 Highlights included a brass quintet version of Igor Stravinsky's The Rite of Spring, a rare Morton Feldman film score, and a concert of guerrilla electronic music.